 NAEP Scoring System

 The NAEP electronic scoring system offers the latest technology coupled with secure network communications to transmit images of student responses to the trained scorers and to receive back the scores assigned by them.
 Student responses are scanned from the original test booklets; the actual test booklets can be accessed and referenced if needed.
 The scorer sees each student response in isolation on a computer video screen and assigns a score.
-The scorer cannot access any other responses from the student.
+The scorer cannot access any other responses from the student for a particular item or from other items the student answered.
 As each response is scored, another student response is shown for scoring, until all responses for an item have been scored.